-Bak Kut Teh Soup
+Bak Kut Teh Claypot Is Finally Here

 After 15 minutes chit-chatting and gossiping (oppps!), the Bak Kut Teh finally came to the table!
-It was full of loads of meat cutlets, taufu pok (fried tofu) and some offals shimmering in herbal broth.
-Meant to be eaten with plain rice (some like to dip in the char kway), it is recommended to pour a spoon or two (more is better!) onto the rice.
+It is full of loads of meat cutlets, taufu pok (fried tofu) and some offals shimmering in herbal broth.
+Eat it with plain rice (some like to dip in the char kway), pour a spoon or two (more is better!) onto the rice.
 If it were to compare to the Klang version of Bak Kut Teh, the overall taste is milder.
 However, the meat is quite tender which is perfect to munch with rice and guess what?
 Bottomless soup at no additional cost at all; be warned you need to raise your hand and request! (super good news for herbal soup lovers!)
-The price is considered quite reasonable as it is charging at RM10.00 per headcount.
+The price is quite reasonable as it is charging at RM10.00 per headcount.

 Chu Geok Chou (Black Sweet Vinegar Pork Trotter), came 10 minutes after the main dish.
-It is a traditional Chinese dish often deemed as confinement food, as it promotes vigour and good chi.
+Generally, traditional Chinese dish often deemed as confinement food, as it promotes vigour and good chi.
 The main ingredients for a nice pot of this dish are just the pork trotters/pork knuckles, some radish, some dried chilies, ginger, and the sweetish sourish black vinegar.
 In certain parts of China, this dish is not cooked over and open flame, but the entire dish is steeped in this black vinegar which the vinegar itself is used to “cook” or “cure” the meats over a few days or weeks.
 Some people call this the maturation process.

 Last but not least, a pot of hot Chinese Tea!
 To locals this is synonym with any bak kut teh meal in Ipoh (or Malaysia) where you’ll find a teapot on every table.
 Here, you can either order the tea from the shop or bring your own “preferred” tea leaves for the connoisseurs.
 Hot water is available at numerous corners of the shop for a refill.
 Yes, if you wanna refill, you got to do it yourself.
 We were charged RM5.00 per pot regardless how many cups which is very very reasonable by todays standards!